michaelsdr/momentumnet/doc/index.rst

 enabling learning without standard memory consuming backpropagation.
 This process trades memory for computations.

-To get started, you can create a toy momentumnet.
-Specifying the functions f for the forward pass and the value of the momentum term, gamma.
+To get started, you can create a toy Momentum ResNet by specifying the functions f for the forward pass and the value of the momentum term, gamma.

 .. code:: python